lkrsova/lkrsova.github.io/pages/about.md

 A current study I prepare to work on with Dr. Brian McKernan will concern about folk theories encompassing Netflix algorithm.

-### Non-academic academic fun
+### Non-academic fun

 When my PhD obligations permits, I am a game tester and localization translator for games and software.
 I am also learning ropes of game design with Unity.
-I really enjoy environment design and can spend endless hours creating pastures, mountains, and other type sof landscape.
+I really enjoy environment design, and can spend endless hours creating pastures, mountains, and other types of landscape (usually with pre-made assets).

 If you want to connect with me, you can find me on Steam as leeloo.